2020-2023

 From Lower Lane to Higher Lane

-The educational office bargaining unit member will remain at the same step in the higher lane as that on which he/she was placed in the lower lane.
-The educational office bargaining unit member will advance on the salary schedule annually as he/she normally would.
+The educational office bargaining unit member will remain at the same step in the higher lane as that on which the bargaining unit member was placed in the lower lane.
+The educational office bargaining unit member will advance on the salary schedule annually as they normally would.

 From Higher Lane to Lower Lane

-The educational office bargaining unit member will remain at the same step in the lower lane as that on which he/she was placed in the higher lane.
-The educational office bargaining unit member will advance on the salary schedule annually as he/she normally would.
+The educational office bargaining unit member will remain at the same step in the lower lane as that on which the bargaining unit member was placed in the higher lane.
+The educational office bargaining unit member will advance on the salary schedule annually as they normally would.

 7.7.2 Involuntary Transfers

-The educational office bargaining unit member who is involuntarily transferred will be placed on the salary schedule at a salary comparable to that which he/she is currently receiving.
-The educational office bargaining unit member will advance on the salary schedule annually as he/she normally would.
+The educational office bargaining unit member who is involuntarily transferred will be placed on the salary schedule at a salary comparable to that which the bargaining unit member is currently receiving.
+The educational office bargaining unit member will advance on the salary schedule annually as they normally would.

 Article 8: Leaves